 Q. Are the balloons biodegradable?

-Foil balloons are not biodegradable.
+Foil and bubble balloons are not biodegradable.
 Latex balloons are.
 Latex balloons break down when exposed to the elements of nature.

 Q. How long does it take for a latex balloon to biodegrade?